shriram061/Inventory-Management-Backend-/README.md

 Inventory Management System

 This project is an inventory management system that allows store managers to add, update, and view products in their inventory.
-It includes microservices for adding products, updating quantities, and generating reports.
+It includes microservices for adding products, updating quantities, authentication and generating reports.